About

 The advantage of that is consistency.
 The same ear, the same perspective, the same standard applied across everything you read here.

-Magazine always lands at the start of the month.
+The cadence follows the work.
 With reviews and Index, some weeks are heavier.
 Some are quieter.
 If something takes longer to understand, it takes longer to publish.
+Editorial features are added throughout the month.

 I'd rather get it right than keep it perfectly regular.